panunu/tdd-lectures-2016/assignments/README.md

 ### How to start

-You can set up a testing environment yourself or check out the folder [assignments/assignment-2](https://github.com/panunu/tdd-lectures-2016/tree/master/assignments/assignment-2/Warehouserizer).
+You can set up a testing environment yourself or check out the folder [assignments/assignment-2](https://github.com/panunu/tdd-lectures-2016/tree/master/assignments/assignment-2/Warehouserizer) which contains a Java (NetBeans) project.